neumino/thinky/documentation/api/query.md

 <div id="functional"></div>
 ### [Functional Utilities](#functional-utilities)

-Thinky provides the `Query.prototype.bind` instance method for easily plugging Query into functional computation chains that handle promises, such as [Ramda.js](http://ramdajs.com/0.14/docs/#composeP) for example.
+Thinky provides some Functional instance methods for easily plugging Queries into functional computation chains or pipelines that handle promises or node-style callbacks such as [Ramda.js](http://ramdajs.com/0.14/docs/#composeP) or `async` for example.

++ Query.prototype.bindRun()

-Using it returns an instance of `Query.prototype.run` bound to `this`.
+returns an instance of `Query.prototype.run` bound to the current instance of `Query`

++ Query.prototype.bindExecute()

+returns an instance of `Query.prototype.execute` bound to the current instance of `Query`

 A contrived example might look like: